Dog Lovers Share How They Would Defend Canine Friends Against Abuse

 They rely on us for their well-being, just like friends who depend on each other.
 We share our homes and our hearts with them, and in return, they give us unconditional love and companionship.

-Because of this close relationship, we want to make sure they're safe and happy.
+Because of this close relationship, we want to ensure they're safe and happy.
 When we see a dog being mistreated, it doesn't feel right because it's like a friend in need.

 However, there's a sad truth we must face – there are moments when they endure mistreatment from those who should be their protectors.
 Imagine you're out and about, and you witness someone treating a dog poorly.

-It's a moment that touches not just your heart but your sense of responsibility as well.
-Over at Quora, a discussion about handling dog mistreatment started.
+It's a moment that touches not just your heart but also your sense of responsibility.
+Over at Quora, a discussion about handling dog mistreatment began.

 A Quora user asks: "What would you do if you saw someone kicking and yelling at their dog?"

-My 8 year old grand went to a friends house after school.
-They walked in to her stepbrother and stepdad yelling at, hitting and kicking her poodle.
+My 8-year-old grandchild went to a friend's house after school.
+They walked in to find her stepbrother and stepdad yelling at, hitting, and kicking her poodle.

-My grand picked the dog up, said “this is my birthday present”, and walked out with him.
+My grandchild picked the dog up, said, “This is my birthday present,” and walked out with him.
 Brave kid!

-Every dog/pet I’ve ever shared my life with has been a rescue/stray/abandoned .
-I’ve reported animal abuse/cruelty.
+Every dog/pet I’ve ever shared my life with has been a rescue, stray, or abandoned.
+I’ve reported animal abuse and cruelty.

-I’ve seen abusers prosecuted and convicted; they were banned from owning or “caring for” any animals for life…after release from jail/prison …and I wholeheartedly agree.
+I’ve seen abusers prosecuted and convicted; they were banned from owning or “caring for” any animals for life… after release from jail or prison… and I wholeheartedly agree.

 Others chose to involve the authorities.

-Once when we were out camping I saw a young man beating his young Pitbull with a water hose.
-I stepped between he and his dog and I told him that if he hit the dog again I would call the police.
+Once, when we were out camping, I saw a young man beating his young Pitbull with a water hose.
+I stepped between him and his dog and told him that if he hit the dog again, I would call the police.

 I did call the local authorities and reported it.
-They sent an officer out and talked to the man and took the dog.
+They sent an officer out, talked to the man, and took the dog.

-Most people would report it to the police, especially if the dog abuser will get fined.
+Most people would report it to the police, especially if the dog abuser would get fined.

 This person would not only involve the authorities, they'll confront the dog abuser too!